How to Write a Software Development Project Plan?

 project control

-• Risk prevention: the team should describe which tools and methodologies were used to evaluate the project risks.
+• Risk prevention: The team should describe which tools and methodologies were used to evaluate the project risks.

 Maintenance and support